-- Students will be able to identify parts of songs such as the chorus and verse.
+- Identify parts of songs such as the chorus and verse.

-- Students will be able to use song structure vocabulary to describe a song.
+- Use song structure vocabulary to describe a song.

-- Students will be able to describe and compare parts of songs they have studied.
+- Describe and compare parts of songs they have studied.

-- Students will be able to apply song structure terms to songs from their own knowledge base.
+- Apply song structure terms to songs from their own knowledge base.

 National Core Arts Standards